 Before we land on Mars

-When talking about landing on Mars, we use to mention the future time frame – sometimes in 30’s of the 21st Century or maybe later.
+When talking about landing on Mars, we use to mention the future time frame – sometimes in the 30s of the 21st Century or maybe later.
 Yes, we should be able to make a mission to Mars now, because we have (or used to have) almost everything needed for the mission, but we are missing something very important – the strong enthusiasm that will be well presented and covered by the world leaders.
 And of course, then a strong financial budget will be easily available (we need to stop spending money on stupid things like wars).
-And at least the majority of mankind should be united in such a big endeavour.
+And at least the majority of mankind should be united in such a big endeavor.
 Because the mission to Mars will be not just a mission to another continent.
 It will be a mission to another planet.

 And here I am coming to the main idea of this article.
 We are going to visit (or maybe colonize) another planet.
-Another world, which has never been touched by humans, except our robots.
+Another world, which has never been touched by humans, except by our robots.
 Maybe you already suspect what I want to say in the next lines of this text.

 Mars as a planet has a very hostile environment for the life forms as we know them from Earth.
-It means, that if any simple life form exist on Mars, we must be looking for it under the ground, where it would be protected against the radiation on the surface (Martian surface has no natural protection against the radiation from space, or against the ultra-violet radiation of the Sun).
-And of course, when you know the major chemical compounds of the soil on Mars – the soil contains perchlorates, which are toxic for life.
+It means, that if any simple life form exists on Mars, we must be looking for it under the ground, where it would be protected against the radiation on the surface (The martian surface has no natural protection against radiation from space, or against the ultra-violet radiation of the Sun).
+And of course, when you know the major chemical compounds of the soil on Mars – the soil contains perchlorates, which are toxic to life.
 I will not be describing the complex chemistry of Martian soil here, because I would like to point the idea to something else.
 To life.
 To life on Mars.
 Do not laugh, I am really talking about the extra-terrestrial life that may exist on Mars (or on some other planet or moon in Solar System).

-We suppose that the possible microbial life on Mars may be protected against the harsh environment especially by planet itself.
-We do not need to be looking for something special – some kind of a “hardware protection” on Mars is everywhere on its surface.
+We suppose that the possible microbial life on Mars may be protected against the harsh environment, especially by the planet itself.
+We do not need to be looking for something special – some kind of “hardware protection” on Mars is everywhere on its surface.
 The protection is the soil.
-If the microbial life exists, there may be a hypothetically strong possibility that it may be protected by some layers of soil, so it may be hidden inside the soil.
+If microbial life exists, there may be a hypothetically strong possibility that it may be protected by some layers of soil, so it may be hidden inside the soil.
 Lets’ say, at least 1.5 m or 2 m deep.

 Astronauts will do their best to put on their spacesuits, trying not to contaminate them.
-We will be happy if we will deliver astronauts with necessary equipment to Mars.
+We will be happy if we will deliver astronauts with the necessary equipment to Mars.
 We are not able to deliver any special clean room with them, any special equipment for making them 100 % clean from microbes or bacteria.

 The answer may be: “Yes, but it has just started to die … just because us … we did it.”